 University of Connecticut & CSH External Faculty

-Peter Turchin is a scientist and an author who wants to understand how human societies evolve, and why we see such a staggering degree of inequality in economic performance and effectiveness of governance among nations (see Research Interests).
+Peter Turchin is a scientist and an author who wants to understand how human societies evolve, and why we see such a staggering degree of inequality in economic performance and effectiveness of governance among nations.
 Peter’s approach to answering these questions blends theory building with the analysis of data.
 He is the founder of a new transdisciplinary field of Cliodynamics, which uses the tools of complexity science and cultural evolution to study the dynamics of historical empires and modern nation-states.

-Peter has published two hundred articles, including a dozen in such top journals as Nature, Science, and PNAS (see Academic Publications).
-His publications are frequently cited and in 2004 he was designated as “Highly Cited Researcher” by ISIHighlyCited.com.
-Turchin has authored seven books (see Books), including Secular Cycles (with Sergey Nefedov, Princeton, 2009), and War and Peace and War (Penguin, 2005).
+Peter has published two hundred articles, including a dozen in such top journals as Nature, Science, and PNAS.
+In 2004, Peter was designated as “Highly Cited Researcher” by ISIHighlyCited.com.
+He has authored seven books, including Secular Cycles (with Sergey Nefedov, Princeton, 2009), and War and Peace and War (Penguin, 2005).